Welly Yang: Early work

 Yang has also appeared in numerous television shows such as Law & Order: Special Victims Unit, As the World Turns, National Geographic Explorer and Ghostwriter.
 In 2001, Yang also co-hosted the talk show Studio Y on MSG Metro Channels, where he interviewed celebrities that included Tina Fey, Ed McMahon, Leslie Bibb, and many others.

 In 2005, Yang premiered the musical concert Finding Home, a show that paralleled the story of his parents to that of him and his then girlfriend Dina Morishita.
 The show premiered at UCLA's Royce Hall and was presented by TUF.
-It was at the end of that sold-out concert that Yang surprised Morishita by proposing to her in front of the sold-out audience.Archived at Ghostarchive and the Wayback Machine: Finding Home later went on to play at Taiwan's National Concert Hall and Vancouver's Explorasian Festival in 2006.
+It was at the end of that sold-out concert that Yang surprised Morishita by proposing to her in front of the sold-out audience.
+Finding Home later went on to play at Taiwan's National Concert Hall and Vancouver's Explorasian Festival in 2006.